 Summer lawn height is recommended to be about 3" minimum to keep the sun from scorching your grass.
 As fall approaches, gradually lower your deck to no higher than 2", unless hills cause your mower to scalp the lawn.
 During the snowy months, mold can grow and spread in long grass, leaving white, dead spots on your spring lawn.
 Prevent mold by cutting to 2" on your last mow.

 We've created a tool to help you own with excellence this season.
-Check out My Fall Maintenance Checklist.
+Check out My Fall Maintenance Plan.

 Coming October 13: The latest local real estate analysis from My SMART Team.